-Help to Buy (HTB) incentive
+Help to Buy (HTB) scheme

 Information for applicants, lending institutions, solicitors and contractors

-- first-time purchaser applicants
+- First-time purchaser applicants.

-- first-time self-build applicants.
+- First-time self-build applicants.

 - evidence that they are tax compliant.
 This means that they must have a Relevant Contracts Tax (RCT) rate of zero or 20%.